 Price

 The price is the same as the Garmin Varia RTL515.
 CarBack costs $199 (£169.99 | €199.99 | AU$299).
-So, I’m wondering what is the main reason for choosing this radar over cheaper but similarly capable (and more consistent) competitors such as Magene, Bryton, or iGPSport radars.
+So, I’m wondering what the main reason is for choosing this radar over cheaper but similarly capable (and more consistent) competitors such as Magene, Bryton, or iGPSport radars.

 Trek CarBack vs. The Competition